-The absolute most delicious and flavorful vegetable soup out there!
-This Tomato Rice Vegetable Soup has a rich tomato broth and hearty rice texture to fill you up.
+The absolute most delicious and flavorful healthy vegan vegetable soup out there!
+This vegan soup has a rich tomato broth and hearty rice texture to fill you up.
 It is oil-free and incredibly healthy and good for you.

 So, I didn’t want just plain broth as my soup base.
 I amped it with serious tomato flavor and another unexpected ingredient in vegetable soup…rice.
 It makes it more hearty and filling.
 This soup has the perfect balance of broth and ingredients…not too watery/brothy and not too chunky.
 Just what you want from a vegetable soup…to be able to enjoy slurping the delicious broth but also getting some yummy veggies in every bite.
 Seriously, my favorite vegetable soup to date.

 For this vegetable soup, you’ll need 8 easy ingredients: